Warrior Camp for 8-12 year olds (July 15-19, 2019) Day Camp

 And Ryan and Mowgli will be joined again this year by the talented David Muska of Ondatra Adventures, a wilderness skills instructor, naturalist, and NYS Licensed Guide, as well as the founder of Ondatra Adventures.
 He has worked with many organizations throughout Northeast to provide meaningful and quality naturalist education programs for youth and adults.

-Download registration form here: COMING SOON
+Download registration form here: 2019 Camp Forms

 (Download Free Adobe Reader here if you cannot open the form)